 You are in the water for 30 minutes with the sharks.

 How many sharks will I see?

-We have a strong guarantee that you will see a shark while in the water.
+We have a strong guarantee that you will see sharks while in the water.
 However, we cannot guarantee the type of shark or how many you will see.
-There is so many species of sharks in the water and it changes constantly.
-We normally see sandbar sharks, galapagos sharks, and the occasional tiger sharks, oceanic black tips, etc.
+There are so many species of sharks in the water and it changes constantly.
+We normally see sandbar sharks, Galapagos sharks, and the occasional tiger sharks, oceanic black tips, etc.